 Jewish and Chinese holidays, despite some obvious differences, actually have many important features in common.
 Nothing puts a Jew at ease like a holiday characterized by ancient traditions, delicious foods that represent those traditions, and the widespread exchange of cash.
 As good Jews, Max and I decided this week to honor Chinese New Years with an ice cream recipe that pays homage to the tradition of using gold-colored ingredients for a rich year.
 Golden persimmons, golden honey, golden yolks, a touch of golden ginger; you get the picture.

-Entries tagged with 'Lunar New Year'
+'Lunar New Year' on Serious Eats

 Pomelos are the sweeter, peppery ancestor of the grapefruit.
 This salad was the prevailing crowd-pleaser at our recent Lunar New Year party.
 The lively flavors of this dish will trick you into thinking it's summer.